-Creating a stress-free environment for your child will help to improve his memory.
+Creating a stress-free environment for your child will help to improve their memory.
 ‘Stress sends the brain into fight, flight or freeze mode, and prevents information flowing to the part of the brain where long-term memories are created,’ explains Judy.
-Try playing calming music while he’s working, letting him curl up on the sofa with his books rather than sitting at a desk, and giving lots of praise.
+Try playing calming music while their working, letting them curl up on the sofa with their books rather than sitting at a desk, and giving lots of praise.

 Many children are visual learners, and rely on visual cues to help cement facts in their memory.
-‘Encourage your child to use coloured pens to emphasise the key information that he needs to learn,’ suggests Judy.
+‘Encourage your child to use coloured pens to emphasise the key information that they need to learn,’ suggests Judy.
 ‘Use green, orange and red in order of importance, like a traffic light.’

 If you have things to remember, chances are you automatically scribble down a few key words to help yourself, and the same technique could work for your child, too.
 ‘Writing summaries of new information in their own words helps children build permanent memories,’ Judy explains.
 ‘To make these more meaningful, the summaries can be in a format that suits their learning style, such as diagrams or sketches.’